Developers

 Offerings for Devs

-Devs can prototype customizations as custom RISC-V instructions, accelerators and coprocessors.
-They also can purchase development boards with the Microsemi SmartFusion 2 SoC FPGA.
+Devs can prototype customizations as custom RISC-V instructions, accelerators, and coprocessors.
+They can also purchase development boards with the Microsemi SmartFusion 2 SoC FPGA.

 The RISC-V instruction set architecture specification is open sourced under the BSD license, Kang said, so anyone is free to use and implement it.